-- Efficient and effective access to public rights of way and tower zoning5 - Coordinated with other infrastructure projects (fiber or duct laid during road works) - Facilitate sharing of backbone, ducting, right of way, and cell tower passive infrastructure - Target public infrastructure investment to market failures, through consultation with market players and other stakeholders.
-Ensure that subsidized infrastructure is competitively and transparently procured and offers access or capacity to all market players in a nondiscriminatory way, so as to achieve end user affordability.
+- Efficient and effective access to public rights of way and tower zoning - Coordinated with other infrastructure projects (e.g., fibre or duct laid during road works) - Facilitate sharing of backbone, ducting, right of way, and cell tower passive infrastructure - Target public infrastructure investment to market failures, through consultation with market players and other stakeholders.
+Ensure that subsidised infrastructure is competitively and transparently procured and offers access or capacity to all market players in a non-discriminatory way, so as to achieve end-user affordability.

 b.
-Effective spectrum management6
+Effective spectrum management

-- Ensure sufficient broadband-capable spectrum is made available and used efficiently - Open, transparent, and fair allocation and licensing mechanism - Harmonization of spectrum to global standards - Technology and service neutral licensing allowing flexible use - c.
+- Ensure sufficient broadband-capable spectrum is made available and used efficiently - Open, transparent, and fair allocation and licensing mechanism - Harmonisation of spectrum to global standards - Technology and service neutral licensing allowing flexible use - c.
 Enable innovative usage through unlicensed spectrum and opportunistic reuse within rules that avoid harmful interference (e.g. harmful interference with spectrum assigned to mobile operators).
-Established local and/or regional internet exchange point (IXP)7 - Transparent and fair rules for participation - Support for local data caching d.
-No luxury taxation or excessive customs/tariffs on telecom goods and services required for internet access^{8,9} e.
-Effective Universal Service Fund Administration (if one exists)10
+Established local and/or regional internet exchange point (IXP) - Transparent and fair rules for participation - Support for local data caching d.
+No luxury taxation or excessive customs/tariffs on telecom goods and services required for Internet access e.
+Effective Universal Service Fund Administration (if one exists)